zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 If in a future version 'tiny' will drop that dependency or upgrade the requirement to a higher 'numpy' version, that should not influence us.

-In 'tiny' with just added a requirement to 'numpy' (any version).
+In 'tiny' we've just added a requirement to 'numpy' (any version).
 That is not a good practice.
 We've tested 'tiny' with a specific 'numpy' version, maybe with a previous version or with a future version, our code does not work?

 It is a good practice to require the specific version we've used.
 If I run ```pip freeze | grep numpy``` I get ```numpy==1.24.2```.